Bookish (TV series): Production

-The six-part series is produced by Eagle Eye Drama and is produced in association with Belgium-based Happy Duck Films.
+The six-part first series is produced by Eagle Eye Drama and is produced in association with Belgium-based Happy Duck Films.
 Jo McGrath and Walter Iuzzolino are executive producers and the series is co-written by Mark Gatiss and Matthew Sweet.
 Carolina Giammetta is the director and Christopher Arcache is the producer.

 The cast is led by Gatiss, with Polly Walker, Elliott Levey, Connor Finch and Buket Kömür.
 The cast also includes Blake Harrison, Rosie Cavaliero, Jacob Fortune-Lloyd, Tom Forbes, Joely Richardson, Daniel Mays, Amanda Drew, and Luke Norris.

 Filming got underway in Belgium in April 2024.
 It was renewed for a second series prior to the broadcast of the first series.
+Special guest stars confirmed for the second series include Ruth Codd, Jason Watkins, Miranda Richardson, Simon Callow, Rupert Graves, Claire Skinner and Youssef Kerkour.

+Gatiss revealed on Instagram that filming has officially wrapped on Season 2, which will have six episodes.
+It airs in the U.K. on 26 August 2026.

 Broadcast

-The series has a 16 July 2025 airdate on U&Alibi in the UK, and HBO Max in Australia.
+The series was broadcast on 16 July 2025 on U&Alibi in the UK, and HBO Max in Australia.